 Which types of content populate the top Google search results?

-Which ones have the most backlinks?
+Which piece of link bait has the most backlinks?

 All you have to do is find what’s working and create content that’s better.